QuentinRa/blog.quentinra.dev/info/css/index.md

 ## Selectors

-In order to apply some style to "something", you need to defines this "something".
+To apply some style to "something", you need to defines this "something".

 * [tag selector](selector/tag.md) (ex: style all "p" tags)